maegul/ResGuides-Plotly/README.md

 * Easy interactive **offline** plotting
   * Generate the same attractive and interactive plots offline using either *Matlab*, *Python*, *R* or *Javascript*.
   * Easily host your offline generated plots online
+* Learn and use **fundamental website building tools** to -
-* **Enhance** the interactivity of your plots, and host them on your own websites or blogs, using.
+  * Enhance the interactivity of your plots.
+  * Host them on your own websites or blogs.